 Nearly a century later, this rigid nine-to-five working pattern no longer reflects the way we want (and need) to work.
 Childcare arrangements, disability and access to mental health appointments during the day are just a few of the myriad reasons why we need flexible working and, as 2020 has shown, can and should be totally possible.

 MP Helen Whately understands this.
-Last year, Whately proposed a bill that would have made it law for all jobs to be advertised as 'flexible' by default, unless a valid reason could be provided otherwise.
+In 2019, Whately proposed a bill that would have made it law for all jobs to be advertised as 'flexible' by default, unless a valid reason could be provided otherwise.
 Employers, she proposed, would outline in what way the role was flexible, be it part-time, 'flexitime', remote working or compressed hours (when an employee works full-time hours over fewer days).
 This new working model would help narrow the gender pay gap, enable parents to divide childcare and companies to retain happy and productive staff.

 Although the bill never made it through parliament, the pressure is firmly on companies to offer flexible working for everyone – and soon.
 While we are legally entitled to request a flexible working arrangement after 26 weeks of employment, Flex For All, a coalition of campaign groups including Pregnant Then Screwed, is lobbying for employees to have this right from day one.